 It’s been a few hours now.
 The power is still out, and the candle wax has begun to envelop the top of the wine bottle holding it.
 I’ve forgotten what my point was, if even I had one.
 The silence was broken by another house-mate returning from work.
 We talked over dinner, as always, and our laughter caressed the candlelit air.
 I want this with everyone I hold dear.
 Power outs, and those pieces of time with each another to be amplified by a dimly lit surround.

 P.S.
-The Power Out is also the title of an album from a band I quite like, Electrelane.
+The Power Out is also the title of an album from mid-00s band, Electrelane.
 Have a listen here.